Tag: Performance Troubleshooting

 • Show Database Growth Events in SQL Server

 Database file growth events are easy to ignore until they become a problem.
-When a data or log file autogrows, SQL Server pauses briefly to extend the file.
-If this happens frequently, it can introduce latency, increase I/O pressure, and in some cases trigger disk space incidents.
-For DBAs, understanding when files grow and which…
+When a data or log file autogrows, SQL Server must extend the physical file on disk before continuing.
+During this operation, activity against that file can stall.
+If this happens frequently, it can introduce latency, increase I/O pressure, and in some cases…

 • Script: Check Worker Threads and Active Sessions